aupasana/vedanta-old/pages/prasthana.md

 There are many different darshanas and spiritual paths (prasthānas).
 What are they, how are they related to one another, and what is the big picture?
-Madhusūdana Saraswati addresses these topics in his short text, the prasthāna bheda.
+Madhusūdana Saraswatī addresses these topics in his short text, the prasthāna bheda.

 ### Links: